dr-michael-haley/imcanalysis/CSF3/README.md

 9. Setup a job file - I've uploaded an example here (`job.txt`).
 By deafult all the stages are run, but I usually just comment out the steps as I've confirmed that they have run succesfully.
 You will also notice we use the v100 GPUs - these are free at point of access if you ask Research IT to give you access.
 10. Submit the job

-# Settings in Config file
+# Settings in Config file (`config.yaml`) :books:
+All settings are stored here under various headings associated with the different parts of the pipeline.
+If you're unsure about YAML formatting, check online.

 ## General Configuration (general)

 **Purpose**:
 Specifies directories for input, output, and intermediate data.
-Adjust these paths to match your project's file structure.
+Adjust these paths to match your project's file structure, though I'd suggest just using the defaults.

 **Parameters:**
 - mcd_files_folder (str, default: 'MCD_files'): Directory containing MCD files (raw acquisition data).